 Scholars at Yale pursue a uniquely comprehensive approach to international history.
-Spread literally across the whole globe, faculty explore international, transnational, regional and global perspectives.
-We are interested in every aspect of these interrelationships including not only diplomatic and security questions, but also cultural, social, political and economic dimensions.
+Spread literally across the whole globe, faculty explore international, transnational, regional, and global perspectives.
+We are interested in every aspect of these interrelationships, including not only diplomatic and security questions, but also cultural, social, political and economic dimensions.
 Our interests range from Thucydides to late-twentieth-century critics of empire, from classic questions of war and peace to the long-term processes that have shaped the modern world.
 We seek to shed new light both on the high politics of international diplomacy and the global history of transnational encounter.
-Through an array of taught courses, seminars and lecture series we aspire to foster a dialogue in which classical and post-classical approaches can enter into an ever more fertile and productive exchange.
+Through an array of taught courses, seminars and lecture series, we aspire to foster dialogue across disciplinary, methodological, and geographical boundaries.

 Paul M. Kennedy Patrick O. Cohrs Jenifer Van Vleck